Eldoret International Airport: Overview

 Eldoret International Airport is a large airport that serves the city of Eldoret and the surrounding communities.
 Situated at 2150 m above sea level, the airport has a single asphalt runway that measures 3475 m in length.
 The airport has immigration and customs facilities and is open for international operations daily from 06:00 to 18:30 local time.
-Operations can be extended apon request.
+Operations can be extended upon request.